Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • Holding a plunge router

-While the lines between low-end shapers and high-end router tables is blurring, if you own a plunge router with the power for cabinet door bits then this is a great investment.
-By working in combination with your plunge router these tables will provide the fence, flat surface, dust collection and even support router table feeds for the highest quality door construction.
+While the lines between low-end shapers and high-end router tables are blurring, this is a significant investment if you own a plunge router with the power for cabinet door bits.
+By working with your plunge router, these tables will provide the fence, flat surface, dust collection, and even support router table feeds for the highest quality door construction.

 15. Planer for Making Cabinet Door Panels